 On successful completion of the course, trainees become fully qualified senior tax professionals and are ready to assume either a technical/investigative role or a customer relationship management role.

 Tax legislation is highly complex and contains a great amount of technical detail.
-Since it is constantly changing and increasing, senior tax professionals are expected to participate in continuing professional development (CPD).
+Since it's constantly changing and increasing, senior tax professionals are expected to participate in continuing professional development (CPD).
 Spending time and effort beyond their initial training on updating their knowledge is considered part of the job role.

 For example, senior tax professionals may go on to work in the compliance office, dealing with fraud and prosecution work.
 Some go on to train and develop new senior tax professionals.